NVIDIA/NVFlare/docs/real_world_fl/overview.rst

     details on how to set it up, and you can skip the rest of this :ref:`provisioned_setup` section.

-Edit the :ref:`programming_guide/provisioning_system:Project yaml file` in the directory with the provisioning tool to meet your project requirements (make sure the server, client sites, admin, orgs, enable_byoc settings, and everything else are right for your project).
+Edit the :ref:`programming_guide/provisioning_system:Project yaml file` in the directory with the provisioning tool to meet your project requirements (make sure the server, client sites, admin, orgs, and everything else are right for your project).

 Then run the provision command with (here we assume your project.yml is in current working directory)::